moq-wg/moq-transport/draft-ietf-moq-transport.md

 Timeout after a sufficient timeout if a stubborn client is preventing a drain.

 The GOAWAY message does not impact subscription state.
-A subscriber SHOULD terminate existing subscriptions while a publisher MAY reject new subscriptions while in this draining state.
+A subscriber SHOULD individually UNSUBSCRIBE for each existing subscription, while a publisher MAY reject new SUBSCRIBEs while in this draining state.
 Note that server may be a subscriber, in which case it should send a GOAWAY message followed by any UNSUBSCRIBE messages.

 The client receives a GOAWAY message and determines when to terminate the session.
-It's RECOMMENDED that the client waits until all active subscriptions have terminated and then closes the session with NO\_ERROR.
+It's RECOMMENDED that the client waits until there are no more active subscriptions and then closes the session with NO\_ERROR.
 This should be performed transparently to the application which involves establishing the new session in the background and migrating all active subscriptions/announcements from the old session.
 The client may choose to delay closing the session if